Federico Bonazzoli: Inter Milan

 Bonazzoli played at youth level for Ghedi and Montechiari, before joining Inter Milan at the age of seven.

 On 18 May 2014, Bonazzoli made his senior debut against Chievo Verona as a substitute for Rubén Botta in the 85th minute of a 1–2 away defeat on the last day of the Serie A season.
 He became the second youngest footballer to play in Serie A for Inter aged 16 years, 11 months and 27 days, 17 days older than Massimo Pellegrini, who debuted in 1982.
 On 6 November 2014 he made his UEFA Europa League debut in a 1–1 away draw against Saint-Étienne in the group stage, he was replaced by Joel Obi in the 66th minute.

 Sampdoria

-On 2 February 2015, he signed for fellow league team Sampdoria for €4.5 million, but would remain at Inter on loan until the end of the season.
+On 2 February 2015, Bonazzoli signed for fellow league team Sampdoria for €4.5 million, but would remain at Inter on loan until the end of the season.

 On 21 January 2016, he was signed by Serie B club Lanciano on a season-long loan deal, with an option to purchase.
 On 22 July, he joined Brescia on loan.